Planning a revision session? Use our study places near me map to find libraries, community study rooms, and late-night spots.

 9.4 Limitations and challenges

-Cold chain logistics can limit vaccine distribution.
+Cold chain logistics can limit vaccine distribution in low-resource settings.

-Vaccine hesitancy affects coverage rates.
+Vaccine hesitancy affects population coverage and herd immunity thresholds.

 10 Active vs Passive Immunity